cfobel/python___pyevolve/docs/source_rel_0_6/intro.rst

       This function, when attached to the GA Engine (:class:`GSimpleGA.GSimpleGA`), will be called every generation.
 It receives one parameter, the GA Engine by itself.

+   Data Type Independent
+      When a genetic operator is data type idependent, it will operates on different data types but not with differente chromosome representation, for example, the :func:`Mutators.G1DListMutatorSwap` mutator will operate on Real, Allele or Integer :class:`G1DList.G1DList` chromosome, but not on :class:`G2DList.G2DList` chromosome.

 .. seealso::